King Ranch: History

 When King and his partners began hiring people to staff the ranch, they hired a number of Mexican hands.
 In one notable case, King traveled to the village of Cruillas, Tamaulipas, Mexico in the early months of 1854 (the village having been decimated by a severe drought) and purchased the village's entire cattle population.
-But shortly after leaving the village, King realized that, by solving the village's short-term problem by providing needed income to survive the drought, he created a longer-term one, by removing its source of future income.
+But shortly after leaving the village, King realized that by solving the village's short-term problem, by providing needed income to survive the drought, he had created a longer-term one by removing its source of future income.
 King thus returned to Cruillas and offered the villagers the opportunity to work for him, in exchange for food, shelter, and income.
 Many of the villagers accepted King's offer and relocated to Texas.
 As the ranch grew, these workers came to be called kineños, or "King's men".
 Over time, some original grantees returned to their land.
 King once said he "could not have kept on and held on if Andrés Canales had not been adjoining."

 Records show a Mexican range cow cost $6 in 1854, a mustang horse cost $6, and a stud horse cost $200–300.
 In sum, in 1854, King paid $12,275.79.
 Lea estimated the 1855 expenses were smaller.
 The first brand was the ere flecha (an R with arrow through it).

 In 1859, the ranch recorded its first official brands (HK and LK).
 In 1869, the ranch registered its "Running W" brand, which remains the King Ranch's official mark today.
 At the time, the ranch grazed cattle, horses, sheep and goats.
 By the mid-1870s, though, the ranch's hallmark stock had become the hardy Texas Longhorn.
 The ranch also boasted several Brahman bulls, as well as Beef Shorthorns and Herefords.

 The Brahmans, which were native to South Asia, were well adapted to thrive in South Texas' hot climate; they were crossed with the ranch's Beef Shorthorns to produce the ranch's own trademark stock — the Santa Gertrudis cattle, which were recognized as a breed in 1940.